-- "a.
-Designating an individual(s) who is/are responsible for responding to odor complaints 24 hours per day/seven (7) days a week, including holidays. - b.
-Providing property owners and residents of property within a 1,000 foot radius of the cannabis facility, with the contact information of the individual responsible for responding to odor complaints. - c.
-Policies and procedures describing the actions to be taken when an odor complaint is received, including the training provided to the responsible party on how to respond to an odor complaint. - d.
-The description of potential mitigation methods to be implemented for reducing odors, including add-on air pollution control equipment. - e.
+"a.
+Designating an individual(s) who is/are responsible for responding to odor complaints 24 hours per day/seven (7) days a week, including holidays.

+b.
+Providing property owners and residents of property within a 1,000 foot radius of the cannabis facility, with the contact information of the individual responsible for responding to odor complaints.

+c.
+Policies and procedures describing the actions to be taken when an odor complaint is received, including the training provided to the responsible party on how to respond to an odor complaint.

+d.
+The description of potential mitigation methods to be implemented for reducing odors, including add-on air pollution control equipment.

+e.
 Contingency measures to mitigate/curtail odor and other emissions in the event the methods described above are inadequate to fully prevent offsite nuisance conditions."

+5.1.
+Odor Complaint / Response

-The individual that is responsible for responding to odor complaints is:
+The following individual(s) are responsible for responding to odor complaints: